watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

 In this task, you will configure the "web" container to communicate with the API container using an environment variable, similar to the way the mongodb connection string is provided to the api.
 You will modify the web application to read the URL from the environment variable, rebuild the Docker image, and then run the container again to test connectivity.

-1. From WSL, stop and remove the web container using the following commands.
+1. From cloud shell connected to the build agent VM, stop and remove the web container using the following commands.

     ```bash
     docker stop web